 Best Products for Cats

 3) How do you socialize your kittens?

 Socializing a kitten when it is very young is the best way for its temperament to develop harmoniously.
-When he is exposed to different human beings, and other cats, he is likely to adapt better to different life situations.
+When he is exposed to different human beings and other cats, he is likely to adapt better to various life situations.

 4) What are the vaccines received?
 Has he been dewormed?

 These are routine veterinary care to take care of the kitten's health.
-This is also a good time to talk about the follow-up your kitten has had with a vet so far.
+This is also a good time to discuss the follow-up your kitten has had with a vet.

 5) Can I have references from past clients?

 A trusted person will have no problem letting you talk to former adopters.
-You can be reassured about the support they have received, the state of health and the temperament of their cat, etc. It is best to talk to them on the phone.
+You can be reassured about the support they have received, their state of health, their cat's temperament, etc. It is best to talk to them on the phone.

 6) How long have you been breeding?
 Do you participate in exhibitions?